Secondary Marks

 Presidential Seal

-BYU’s presidential seal is used on diplomas and in other limited situations.
+BYU’s presidential seal is used only on diplomas and in other limited situations.
 The university president must authorize its use.

 Merchandise Marks